newnoiseworks/omgd/README.md

 `omgd` aims to make it easy to develop multiplayer games.
 It's not a game engine - `omgd` is an opinionated boilerplate and code generation tool that wraps around existing game and server engines to make multiplayer game development easier, including the creation and deployment of servers on the cloud.

-For engines, we're starting with Godot 3 for the game client, Heroic Labs' Nakama for the server framework, and Google Cloud for a server host.
+For engines, we're starting with Godot 3 for the game client, Heroic Labs' Nakama for the server framework, and Google Cloud for ~~our favorite big brother~~ a cloud backend.

 ## Usage
 #### Warning: In development!
 The below are just proposals